OISF/suricata/doc/userguide/rules/intro.rst

 * websocket
 * pgsql

+This list of protocols can be obtained via ``suricata --list-rule-protos``.

 The availability of these protocols depends on whether the protocol is enabled in the configuration file, suricata.yaml.